elotl/milpa-apps/tensorflow-jupyter/README.md

 jupyter
 ```

-Wait until Jupyter is up and running.
+Wait until Jupyter pod and service are up and running.
 Since Jupyter container image with tensorflow+keras is large, it might take a minute for the pod to be `RUNNING`.

 ```
 # watch milpactl get pods